OpenTermsArchive/docs/content/terms/guideline/reviewing.md

 When tests fail, you can follow these steps to diagnose and address the issue:

-1. Begin by analyzing any error messages or warnings provided by the test output.
+1. Begin by analysing any error messages or warnings provided by the test output.
 These messages can often provide meaningful information to identify the source of the problem.
 Pay attention to specific issues such as schema validation errors, inaccessible web locations or inaccessible content selection.

 2. For a deeper investigation, you can access the snapshots and versions generated during the test run.
 Navigate to the summary page of the failing workflow.
 Scroll down to the "Artifacts" section located at the bottom of the page.
 Click on `snapshots_and_versions` to download them.